LosTReaL/T-C-Translatemon/README.md

   - *What is it?*
     Caches the original, untranslated text of a message to support the “🔄 Try Again” button.
   - *Usage*:
-    Allows users to reattempt translation with an alternate service by retrieving the original input.
+    Allows users to reattempt translation with an alternate service by retrieving the original input via a unique session identifier (UUID).
   - *Retention & Deletion*:
     This data is retained for a maximum of 24 hours and is also purged on every bot restart.